Artist Statement

 A gardener must take up a variety of roles.
 Just as there is meaning to be had in the tending of the garden, so too is there pleasure in preparing, preserving, and presenting the product of that labor.
 Some gardeners take pleasure in canning their vegetables for the winter, others find joy in the precise arrangement of their flowers within the home, and some take satisfaction in the delicate relationship of their garden and the bees – the particular way that they sustain one another and, by extension, us.
 The Gardener sustains their garden, and in turn the garden sustains them.

 A garden is a confluence of nature and human design.
 Here, two radically opposed forces come together creating something harmonious and distinct.
 I am fascinated by areas like this where two seemingly opposing forces meet and rather than clashing, compliment each other.
 The painter Robert Henri once said that a curve does not exist in its full power until it is contrasted by a straight line.
 This simple principle has guided my work and my thinking.
 The aspect of nature I aim to capture is not wild and untamed, but directed and purposeful.
 The Garden, for me, is the confluence of Man and Nature.
-It represents intention and emergence, intuition and analysis.
-As the philosopher Gaston Bachelard would say, it is reverie and the dream, two aspects of our being in harmony.
+It represents intention and emergence, intuition and analysis: two aspects of our being in harmony.
 A place where Ideas grow and are cut away until they take a shape that shows their meaning.

 Chance Taylor, 2024